2 ½ cups Flour

 Gather the dough together and press it into a disk.
 Wrap well in plastic and chill until firm, at least 1 hour and up to a day.
 To keep the dough for more than a day, wrap really well and store in the fridge.
 It will keep there for up to three months.

-Prepare the apples by thinly slicing them and tossing the pieces in dry white wine or lemon juice periodically so the apples don’t oxidize and turn brown.
-If using Gala, or other thin-skinned apple, no need to peel – the skins are delicious and pretty!
+Prepare the pears by thinly slicing them and tossing the pieces in dry white wine or lemon juice periodically so the pears don’t oxidize and turn brown.
+There is no need to peel – the skins are delicious and pretty!

 When ready to roll, preheat oven to 375°F. Bring the dough out of the fridge and let sit for a few minutes to make it easier to roll out.